Hybrid Neural Autoencoders for Stimulus Encoding in Visual and Other Sensory Neuroprostheses: Discussion

 Another advantage of the \ac{HNA} is that it can be trained to predict stimuli across a wide range of patient-specific parameter values $\phi$, whereas the conventional naive encoder works well only for small values of $\rho$ and $\lambda$.
 This may be one reason why the naive encoding strategy has been shown to lead to substantial individual differences in visual outcomes \cite{stingl_interim_2017,peli_testing_2020}.
 Our results suggest that stimuli produced with \ac{HNA} may be able to reduce at least some amount of this patient-to-patient variability.

 Furthermore, \ac{HNA} also proved superior to a surrogate forward model.
 The latter offer an alternative when the forward model is computationally expensive or not differentiable.
 Understandably, any inaccuracies in the surrogate model will propagate to the learned encoder during training.
-However, we observed this phenomenon even when the surrogate performed well individually (see Appendix A), suggesting that even for well trained surrogates, the encoder may still learn to exploit the inexact surrogate instead of learning to invert the true model.
+However, we observed that even for well trained surrogates, the encoder may still learn to exploit the inexact surrogate instead of learning to invert the true model (see Appendix~\ref{app:surrogate}).
+It is possible that this exploitation could be mitigated to some extent by adversarially-robust training techniques \cite{tramer2017ensemble}.
 We suspect that the surrogate method's inferior performance here compared to \cite{relic_deep_2022} can be explained by our larger stimulus search space.
-Thus, we cannot currently suggest \ac{HNA} for forward models where a surrogate model must be used, unless the forward model is sufficiently simple or has a small stimulus space.
+Thus, we cannot currently suggest \ac{HNA} for surrogate forward models, unless the forward model is sufficiently simple or has a small stimulus space.

-As expected, both encoders perform well for simulated patients with small axonal current spread ($\lambda$).
-Interestingly, both encoders do slightly worse with very small radial current spread ($\rho$), suggesting that some amount of phosphene overlap is needed to build shapes.
-This does align with some previous behavioural results \citep{kasowski_immersive_2022}, and may have implications for the design of future visual prostheses such as \citep{palanker_simultaneous_2022}, which attempt to minimize current spread altogether.
+\paragraph{Deployment} \ac{HNA} encoders must be lightweight enough to be deployed in resource-limited neuroprosthetic environments.
+Our encoder's single image inference time was 1.2ms on GPU and 4ms on CPU.
+Future work could reduce these numbers through network pruning, mixed precision, and architecture search.
+Low-power Edge AI accelerators (\emph{e.g.}, Intel’s Neural Compute Stick) and dedicated neuromorphic hardware (\emph{e.g.}, BrainChip’s Akida SoC) may provide another solution.

 \paragraph{Broader Impacts}